-Payflow is a service by PayPal which provides payment gateway to users selling goods or services through a website.
-It can be integrated by any user with a business account into a website.
+Payflow is a service by PayPal which provides a payment gateway to users selling goods or services through a website.
+It can be integrated by any user with a business account on a website.

 Payflow has 2 plan options for their payment gateway service which allows different customization to the website pages:

-This a free Payflow plan where a customer provide their transaction details on a web page hosted by PayPal itself.
+- Payflow Link: This a free Payflow plan where a customer provides their transaction details on a web page hosted by PayPal itself.

 7. PayPal Working Capital fee